-Critical Reviews (2 x 15%)
+MA Students: Critical Reviews (2 x 15%)

 Students are expected to write two critical review papers; we will pick weeks during the first week of class.
-MA students are expected to write approximately 4 pages, PhD students are expected to write approximately 6 pages.
-The critical reviews must assess the readings specified for the week (PhD students must include at least one of the recommended readings in their critical review as well).
+Critical reviews should be approximately 5 pages (double spaced) in length.
+The critical reviews must assess the required readings specified for the week.